-During the school days, Nevitt played basketball as he was very talented.
+During the school days, Nevitt displayed good athletic skills.
 His friends encouraged him to make his professional basketball career.

 Nevitt got selected in the NBA in 1982 for the team Houston Rockets, and he played a total of fifteen games for the Lakers team and left the Lakers team for the Pistons.

 Again Nevitt joined the Rockets team and appeared for the Michael Jordan Bulls team with ten days of the contract and played matches against the Spurs in the 1994 season.

 Nevitt played for many teams, and due to undisclosed reasons, Nevitt has said never to reappear again for the NBA.

 In NBA, he played nine years for the Houston Rockets, Detroit Pistons, Los Angeles Lakers, San Antonio Spurs, and Chicago Bulls from the 1980s and in the early 1990s.